POINTERS:

 · To understand the problem, assume 4-byte ints and 8-byte doubles.

-· Because is declared as an integer pointer, only 4 bytes of information will be transferred to by this assignment statement, y = *p; not the 8 bytes that make up a double.
+· Because p is declared as an integer pointer, only 4 bytes of information will be transferred to y by this assignment statement, y = *p; not the 8 bytes that make up a double.

-· Thus, even though is a valid pointer, the fact that it points to a double does not change the fact that operations on it expect intvalues.
+· Thus, even though p is a valid pointer, the fact that it points to a double does not change the fact that operations on it expect intvalues.

 · Thus, pointer operations are governed by the type of the pointer, not the type of the object being pointed to.